 When picturing an ideal vacation through Israel, are you envisioning a beautiful land where the warm sun shines down with the rich spices scenting the air, kind locals smiling, and Camel Rides all over.
 Well, you would be right… Except for the camel rides in Israel part!
-Long ago, camels were an integral part of desert life.
+Long ago, camels were an integral part of desert life but now its a different story.

 The camel was mentioned in the bible numerous times, but a publication by Tel Aviv University estimates that camels were domesticated in Israel around the end of the 10th century BCE, much later than the original estimate based on religious texts.
 Despite the conflicting data, camels were once a key pillar in everyday life.
 With modern technology, they now exist as a fascinating and adorable remnant of history that you can enjoy while you visit.